 Places Pointer: Exercise and menopause

-Menopause can be a physically and mentally challenging time for many people.
-Symptoms typically range from hot flashes, sleep problems, mood swings, and anxiety, which can all make it tricky for somebody to comfortably go about their day-to-day life.
+Menopause can be a physically and mentally tough time for many People.
+Symptoms typically range from hot flashes, sleep problems, mood swings, and anxiety, which can all make it tricky for somebody to stay active and comfortably go about their day-to-day life.

-While it can sometimes feel challenging to muster up the energy to get active, exercise (even the low-impact kind!) can alleviate some of these symptoms.
+While it can sometimes feel challenging to muster up the energy to get active, exercise (even the low-impact kind!) can alleviate menopause symptoms.

-Even if you’re yet to reach menopause and you’re experiencing perimenopause, it’s still a vital time to prioritise exercise that protects your bone health and muscle mass, while nurturing your hormones.
+Even if you’re yet to reach menopause and you’re experiencing perimenopause, it’s still a vital time to learn how exercise and menopause can come together for the better!

 Jump to:

-Oestrogen decreases during menopause, which leads to weaker muscles and a larger risk of osteoporosis, so that’s where strength training can come in handy to help your bone density and keep your muscles busy!
+Oestrogen decreases during menopause, which leads to weaker muscles and a larger risk of osteoporosis, so that’s where strength training can come in handy to help your bone density!

-Studies have also shown that using weights and doing strength-based exercises can boost mental health, which could be good news if you’re suffering from anxiety and low mood before or during menopause.
+Studies have also shown that doing strength training can also boost mental health, which could be good news if you’re suffering from anxiety and low mood before or during menopause.

 Here are some strength-based options to think about: